Marlin-DE200/Marlin-DiscoEasy200/README.md

 There is a [wiki](https://github.com/Marlin-DE200/Marlin-DiscoEasy200/wiki) which already gives a lot more detail about these builds, with an intention to extend this further.

+This wiki also gives some guidance on how to test out the firmware for your own variant.
+If you want help with testing the build for your variant, please raise a Github issue and the author will do his best to support you.

 ### Open Source